HungryHowies/wordpress/sso_plugin_config.md

 ### miniOrange SSO using SAML 2.0

-Following setup/configurations is for MiniOrange and Zitadel.
+Following setup/configurations is for MiniOrange and Zitadel IDP.

-Navigate to the Plugin MiniOrange --> tap called Serice Provider Metadata.
+Navigate to the Plugin MiniOrange --> tab called *Serice Provider Metadata*.
 Provide the following settings.

 Example:
 ```